openownership/register/README.markdown

 the data ends up in Redis in compressed form).
 Then finally start some workers to process the jobs.

-## The `EntityIntegrityChecker`
+## Running the entity integrity checker

-… is used to detect various potential issues with entities in the database.
+The `EntityIntegrityChecker` is used to detect various potential issues with entities in the database.

 Currently, all issues detected + a final summary are outputted to the log.